 Dad had Alzheimer’s in his final years.
-In those years I was first dealing with a sick child, then my diagnosis came.
+In those years I was first dealing with a sick child, then my diagnosis of serious illness came.
 Those years were further complicated by a second wife that made our connection even more difficult.
 In those days I saw him only once, at the nursing home where he needed to be for his own safety and care.
 He didn’t know who I was, yet he continually begged me to take him home.
 He suffered in the end.
 He didn’t know where he was, but he knew he wasn’t home, and that is the kind of torture no one deserves.

 When I received the call, that Independence Day however many years ago, I smiled.
 I was relieved for him, as I was relieved for me.
 His suffering was gone, so was his pain, both mental and physical.
 And he was gone.
 His presence.
 His anger.
 The love and and acceptance that was always so tantalizingly close, but never within reach.
 It was gone.
 It was over.
 I didn’t cry that day.
 I rejoiced, for him and for me.

 On Independence Day he was finally granted freedom.
 Freedom from his pain and the pain that he perpetuated.
 He was cut loose from the shame and regret that I know weighed him down.
 He was free from the heartache of grueling childhood, of losing his wife and daughter within just a few months of each other.
 He was free.
 Finally truly free.